terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`;
 Gets the max value allowed if the rendered input supports the concept of maximum value (i.e. `range` or `date` types).

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.max` RBL Framework calculation value
+1. `rbl-input.max` RBLe Framework calculation value
 1. `model.max` property
 1. `""` if no value provided.